semaphoreci/docs/docs/reference/semaphore-changelog.md

     - Phpunit     7.5.18 -> 7.5.20

 - Updates to the macOS image:
-    - `macos-mojave-xcode11` Xcode 11.3.1 installed, to switch version use
+    - `macos-mojave-xcode11` Xcode 11.3.1 installed.
+To switch version use
     `xcversion select 11.3.1`, image spec [macOS Mojave Xcode11](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-11-image/)
     - installed packages:
       - carthage
     - updated gems:
       - fastlane (2.140.0)
       - cocoapods (1.8.4)
-- New convenience Docker images available in Semaphore's DockerHub Account.
+- New convenience Docker images are available in Semaphore's DockerHub Account.
-A detailed list can be found in [Docker images changelog](https://github.com/semaphoreci/docker-images/blob/master/CHANGELOG#L528).
+A detailed list can be found in the [Docker images changelog](https://github.com/semaphoreci/docker-images/blob/master/CHANGELOG#L528).
-- Retroactively updated the changelog to mention new features and improvements (scroll down a few weeks).
+- We have retroactively updated the changelog to mention new features and improvements (scroll down).

 ### Week of January 6, 2020

-- New: Workflow Builder can model deployment.
-You can now configure promotions and multiple pipelines in a point-and-click interface, without writing YAML.
+- New: Workflow Builder can perform model deployment.
+You can now configure promotions and multiple pipelines in a point-and-click interface without writing YAML.
 - New: When you go to create a new project, Semaphore now begins by analyzing your code repository.
-It then suggest a YML configuration that you can use as a starting point.
+It then suggest a YAML configuration that you can use as a starting point.
 There's also a gallery of starter workflows that you can choose from.